closedwall/100daysofcodewithpython/README.md

 - Multiple turtles(5) participate in a race on the Turtle Graphics window.
 - Users can place bets on the turtle they think will win.
 - Turtles move forward randomly, and the first one to reach the finish line is declared the winner.

+***

+## Day 20: Project on classic snake game
+Today marks a significant step in my coding adventure.
+I've begun crafting a classic Snake Game with the help of Python's Turtle Graphics module.
+Though a work in progress, the thrill of seeing the snake move across the screen is already palpable.
+### Project Structure
+- `main.py`: The main Python script containing the game logic.
+- `snake.py`: this directory is class file of snake, this class has logic of making snake, placing on correct position and snake control.
+-